BattletechModders/LowVisibility/README.md

 *REQUIRES* [IRBTModUtils](https://github.com/IceRaptor/IRBTModUtils) to compile.

+CAE is highly recommended.
+Many effects assume they aren't active at the same time (stealth/ecm, vision modes, etc.) You can enforce yourself through convention, or through CAE.

 ## Summary

 This mod is comprehensive, but a short summary of changes in the mod include: